yuliakor/yuliakor.github.io/index.md

 - Developed product “SAM” - service area manager.
 SAM is a dictionary of warehouses and delivery service areas with analytical functions that allow the calculation of the best warehouse locations.
 - Implemented a series of analytical instruments for new store locations evaluation based on demographic data and demand forecasts based on previous openings; stores, opened with this algorithm, make 7% more in revenue, the average delivery route is 12% less, and courier expenses are 6% less compared to other stores.
-- Developed a roadmap and designed business logic for transitioning from Mapbox gis data provider to own gis platform to manage logistics objects; reduced costs and risks of using  external providers' services.
+- Developed a roadmap and designed business logic for transitioning from Mapbox gis data provider to inner gis platform to manage logistics infrastructure; reduced costs and risks of using  external providers' services.
 - Wrote requirements and launched a service, which contains information on all logistics infrastructure for 3 companies Samokat, Sberlogistika, and SberMegaMarket; provided the technical capability to implement 15-minute delivery for a partner Marketplace (SberMegaMarket).
 - Wrote requirements and launched automatic receiving of mass employee profiles (couriers, pickers) from the accounting system; optimized the process of getting credentials for those employees; increased the speed of getting authorization credentials for couriers and pickers by 1 day.
 - Wrote requirements for the ML team to develop a model that predicts a fair price for leased and potential warehouses, integrated fair price in store locations evaluation instrument.